-They really brought both cultures into the mix on the day, starting out with the English traditions and bringing in the Nigerian traditions in waves here and there.
-Kemi’s western Vera Wang wedding dress and Jimmy Choo shoes were stunning on her, but equally so also was her Nigerian wedding outfit, which she changed into at the end of the night.
+They brought both cultures into the mix on the day, starting with English traditions and adding Nigerian traditions later on.
+Kemi’s Vera Wang wedding dress and Jimmy Choo shoes were stunning and equally so was her Nigerian wedding outfit.
+She changed into that at the end of the night.
 But let’s start at the beginning.

-From the start of the day when both Kemi and Mike were getting ready surrounded by their nearest and dearest, it was an emotional affair.
-Everyone was so happy and in a great celebratory mood!
-In fact, they had chosen Pharrel Williams’ “Happy” as their marryoke song and everyone seemed to really get into the signing of it.
+From the morning preparations both Kemi and Mike were surrounded by their nearest and dearest and it was emotional.
+Everyone was so happy and in a great celebratory mood.

-Kemi and her bridesmaids enjoyed the morning together chatting and laughing and sipping champagne, and it was lovely to be there when Kemi finally put on her stunning dress and her mum walked in just in time to see her.
-In the meantime, Mike was having a whale of a time preparing at his house and then making his way to Christ Church in Winchester surrounded by his family.
+Kemi and her bridesmaids enjoyed the morning together chatting and laughing and sipping champagne.
+Then, when Kemi finally put on her stunning Very Wang wedding dress, her mum walked in just in time to see her.
+In the meantime, Mike prepared at his house, then made his way to Christ Church in Winchester with his family.

-Once Kemi arrived, their wedding ceremony was very emotional, with beautiful contributions, readings and songs from both sides of their families that hardly left a dry eye in the house.
-It felt like a very personal and intimate celebration, even though there were quite a few family and guests present as is custom in Colourful Ethnic weddings.
-After the ceremony and some wild confetti throwing, everyone jumped into their cars and made their way to Froyle Park, their lovely wedding reception venue.
+Their wedding ceremony had beautiful contributions, readings and songs from both families.
+It was a very personal and intimate celebration that hardly left a dry eye in the house.
+Then everyone jumped into their cars and made their way to Froyle Park, their lovely wedding reception venue.

 A wonderful reception at Froyle Park

-Froyle Park, a Jacobean Manor and grounds in the heart of North-East Hampshire in Upper Froyle village is a very romantic wedding venue, and it was an absolute pleasure to be the Froyle Park Wedding Photographer on the day.
+Froyle Park, a Jacobean Manor and grounds in the heart of North-East Hampshire in Upper Froyle village is a very romantic wedding venue.
+It was an absolute pleasure to be the Froyle Park Wedding Photographer on the day.

-After some time out to relax and chat with their families and guests, Kemi and Mike and their closest families danced into the reception hall, as is tradition in Nigerian Weddings, and rang in the afternoon with speeches from friends, family members and of course the groom and best man.
+After some time to relax and chat with their families and friends, Kemi and Mike and their closest families danced into the reception hall, as is tradition in Nigerian Weddings.
+They rang in the afternoon with speeches from friends, family members and of course the groom and best man.